 Please pray for us in this new season, that we will be refreshed, renewed, and restored.
 Pray that God will show us clearly where he’s working and what his plans are for reaching the Antakarana people in this area, and that he would show us what part he’d like us to play in it.

 Pray for the people of Nosy Mitsio, that what has happened isn’t the end for them, and that God’s voice of truth and love won’t be silenced by man’s mistakes.
-Pray for the Orners, in their new season of incredible difficulty as they attempt ministry alone on Nosy Mitsio without any local support or accountability.
+Pray for our former teammates, in their new season of incredible difficulty as they attempt ministry alone on Nosy Mitsio without any local support or accountability.
 Pray that God will also renew and restore them and even bring a reconciliation between us all as brothers and sisters in Christ.